ThymenVg/Beats-Of-Golf/README.md

 - When using _command 3_ and giving a wrong or non existant window name, make sure always to give the name as shown in task manager
 - When empty lines are present in the config file
 - Not enough or incorrect parameters
-- Redudent spaces in commands
+- Redundent spaces in commands

 ## Usage
 Some program requires admin priv. and as a result give a pop up this disturbs the flow of the program.
 To bypass this disable these notifications **DO SO AT YOUR OWN RISK**